xkill-9/emotion-style-overload-codemod/README.md

 ```

 NOTE: The extra parenthesis around the returned object is an artifact of jscodeshift' object expression builder and should be removed if you use a code formatter like Prettier.

+## Acknowledgements

+This project is based on [types-react-codemod](https://github.com/eps1lon/types-react-codemod)